wilzwert/Chatop/README.md

 # Installation
 ## Requirements
 - Java 17
-- Access to a MySQL server and a database
+- Access to a MySQL or MariadDB server and a database
 - Maven
 - Git
 - Postman for testing purposes